Lea451/DL_denoising_project/README.md

 ### Notebook

 One notebook (Example) presenting some results with two different models : how look denoised signals and spectrogam, the stoi associated...
+There are also two examples of denoising (.wav) in the folder.